Quick reference (for latest E2B version)

 - One animation can be added to the menu and up to 10 wallpaper STAMPS can be added to the menu - edit the \_ISO\MyE2B.cfg file to remove any animation and\or STAMP.
 Tunes can also be played on the internal speaker.

-- Global hotkeys can be added to the MyE2B.cfg - see Sample_MyE2B.cfg file for examples
+- Global hotkeys can be defined in the MyE2B.cfg - see \_ISO\Sample_MyE2B.cfg file for examples

-- E2B supports different text fonts and also large 24-pixel high fonts (mainly English only)
+- E2B supports different text fonts and also large 24-pixel high fonts (mainly English characters only)

 - For linux+persistence use a .mnu file (usually you need to create another xxxxx-rw file)